The Complexity of Probabilistic Lobbying: Abstract

 \subsubsection{Microbribery (MB)}

 The first method at the disposal of The Lobby is what we will call \emph{microbribery}.\footnote{Although our notion was inspired by theirs, we stress that it should not be confused with the term ``microbribery'' used by Faliszewski et al.~\cite{fal-hem-hem-rot:c:llull,fal-hem-hem-rot:c:copeland-fully-resists-constructive-control,fal-hem-hem-rot:j:llull-copeland-full-techreport} in the different context of bribing ``irrational'' voters in Llull/Copeland elections via flipping single entries in their preference tables.} We define microbribery to be the editing of individual elements of the $P$ matrix according to the costs in the $C_P$ matrix.
 Thus The Lobby picks not only which voter to influence but also which issue to influence for that voter.
-This bribery method allows the most flexible version of bribery, and models private donations made to candidates in support of specific issues.
+This bribery method allows a very flexible version of bribery, and models private donations made to politicians or voters in support of specific issues.